mrjjwright/NoSQLite/README.md

 * __convert_callback__ - a function that will take a row from the old table and return back the new object for that row.
 * __callback__ - a normal callback method `callback(err, res)` that will be called with a response of "success" when the migration completes.

 The migration will call the convert callback once to get the schema correct for the new recreated table and then call it again for the every row in the temp table.
 The migration is written to be fast, by using a temporary table, and never loading all the records into memory at once.
 Instead it steps through each row in the temp table, calls the convert_callback, and then inserts the row in another db connection.
-This has been tested with 200,000 row table to run in 20 seconds with minimal memory used.
+This has been tested with a 200,000 row table to run in 20 seconds with minimal memory used.
 See the code and tests for more documentation.

 Web mode
 ========================